BLENDED PROFESSIONAL CERTIFICATE PROGRAM:

 4. Build a community of practice in small groups, proposing concrete solutions to complex industry problems

-Exclusive access to networkings events, live – online sessions with speakers, company visits and international MIT Alumni network.
+You will have exclusive access to networking events, online sessions with guest speakers, company visits, and the international MIT Alumni network.

 To be considered as an eligible candidate, please proceed with the following steps: